 - Course subject Psychology

-- Areas of interest Human Sciences, Social Work, Medical Science, Psychology, Science
+- Areas of interest Human Sciences, Philosophy, Medical Science, Psychology, Science

 - Mode of delivery In Person

 In 2023, this course is on campus with remote adjustments only for participants with unavoidable travel restrictions/visa delays.

 The PSYC1003 course will address some of the most fundamental questions in psychology:

 - How does the human mind process information so that we can make sense of the world, remember things, and solve problems?